Ccode-archives/Ccode/README.md

 ## Ccode
-A new fast and lightweight language based on a transpiler instead of a compiler.
+A new fast and lightweight language that compiles to javascript.
 Ccode has nothing to do with any other version of C, it is a separate project.

 ## Contributing